RenaudAbaj/RenaudAbaj.github.io/howtodqx/switch.md

+# Switch guide

-# Creating a Japanese Nintendo account
+## Creating a Japanese Nintendo account

 >If you live in a country where the IP block is on, don't connect to a VPN right now as it's not needed for the first steps.
 You will be asked to connect to a VPN later.